-Based on the Code of Practice 2023/24 paragraph 4.2.1.5 NWFRA will not reassess any existing contracts as at the date of implementation to determine whether it contains a lease.
+The Authority will not reassess any existing contracts as at the date of implementation to determine whether it contains a lease.
 Going forward from the initial implementation date (1 April 2024) all new contracts will need to be assessed to determine whether they contain a lease type arrangement.